Traveling with Pets: Nashville

 Let’s deal with crisis situations first.
 What if your pet gets really sick after hours?
 Although the headline at the top mentions cats and dogs, these facilities treat a wide range of pets–no tigers, please.
 I won’t waste words; here are numbers, locations and websites.

 Open 24/7.
 You can call your vet first or head straight to their clinic.
 If your vet is affiliated with NVS, they can access your pet’s medical records.
 In addition to emergency care, they offer a wide range of specialties including including surgery, cardiology, oncology, neurology and dermatology.
 Near 100 Oaks: 2971 Sidco Drive (615-386-0107).

-The Nashville office hours are M-Th: 6pm-7am and Fri-Sun, 24 hrs.
-The Franklin emergency center is open 24/7 and by appointment for specialty work including cardiology, neurology and dermatology.
-When our dog messed up his leg, they did a great job on his orthopedic surgery.
+They’re open 24/7 with specialty work including cardiology, neurology, and dermatology by appointment When our dog messed up his leg, they did a great job on his orthopedic surgery.

 Vets Near Downtown